-International students enrolled in the Turkish Islamic Sciences Program are required to document their Turkish proficiency through TÖMER (Turkish Language Teaching Application and Research Center) or Yunus Emre Institute.
-Candidates who cannot submit a Turkish proficiency certificate are given one year, and those who cannot achieve proficiency in this period are given an additional year.
-At the end of these periods, the enrollment of students who cannot provide proficiency is canceled.
+International students enrolling in the Arabic Theology Program are required to document their Turkish proficiency through TÖMER (Turkish Language Teaching Application and Research Center) or Yunus Emre Institute.
+Candidates who cannot submit a Turkish proficiency certificate are given one year, and those who fail to achieve proficiency in this period are given an additional year.
+At the end of these periods, the enrollment of students who fail to achieve proficiency is canceled.
 The Turkish preparatory education process is carried out by Yalova University Turkish Language Teaching Application and Research Center (YTÖMER) within Yalova University in accordance with Yalova University Turkish Language Teaching Application and Research Center Education, Training and Examination Directive.